A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Exact Results for the Unbiased Ensemble

-\subsection{Universal regime $\Gamma t = O(n)$}
+\subsection{Universal Regime $\Gamma t = O(n)$}

-\subsubsection{Scaling of the edge}
+\subsubsection{Scaling of the Edge}

 Now, we consider the situation where time is scaled as $t = O(n/\Gamma)$.
-Using the rescaled rate $\gamma$, we can equivalently say that $\gamma t = O(1)$ while $n \to \infty$.
+Using the rescaled rate $\gamma$, we can equivalently say that $\gamma t = O(1)$ whereas $n \to \infty$.
 In this regime the repulsion due to the $\log \sinh$ term in becomes more relevant.
 As a result, the Lyapunov exponents $w$ are well separated one from the other.
 More precisely, assuming the ordering $w_1 < w_2 <\ldots < w_n$, one expects that the separation between two consecutive variables $w_{\alpha+1} - w_\alpha = O(\gamma t)$, so that the position of the edge $\bar{w}_{e} = \langle w_n \rangle_0 = O(t \gamma n)$.
 However, each variable $w_\alpha$ will have fluctuations of $O(\sqrt{\gamma t})$ so that the interactions are relevant and complicate the analysis.
 A similar lattice structure was already demonstrated in a related model involving a $\log \sinh$-potential~\cite{Forrester1994}.
-Here, the presence of the Coulombic repulsion $\log |w - w'|$ is an additional ingredient that modifies that short-distance behavior.
-We can get a preliminary understanding of this regime by taking the $n\to \infty$ limit from the general formula of moments~\eqref{eq:momfinNsum}.
+Here, the Coulombic repulsion $\log |w - w'|$ is an additional ingredient that modifies that short-distance behavior.
+We can obtain a preliminary understanding of this regime by taking the $n\to \infty$ limit from the general formula of moments~\eqref{eq:momfinNsum}.
 In this limit, the moments are dominated by the largest $w_\alpha \sim \bar{w}_{e}$ near the edge.
-We can determine their value expanding $\Gamma(n+m-r)/ \Gamma(n-r) \simeq n^m$ in Eqs.~(\ref{eq:schurL},\eqref{eq:momfinN} and performing the sum, obtaining
+We can determine their value expanding $\Gamma(n+m-r)/ \Gamma(n-r) \simeq n^m$ in Equations~\eqref{eq:schurL} and \eqref{eq:momfinN} and performing the sum, obtaining

 where we also fixed $\bar{w}_{e} = 2 n \gamma t + \log n$.
-This formula suggests the existence of a non-trivial statistics governing the fluctuations of the Lyapunov exponents $w$'s at the edge.
-Nonetheless, we note that it does not define a normalized distribution since $\mathfrak{M}(m \to 0) = \infty$.
+This formula suggests the existence of non-trivial statistics governing the fluctuations of the Lyapunov exponents $w$'s at the edge.
+However, we note that it does not define a normalized distribution since $\mathfrak{M}(m \to 0) = \infty$.
 This is due to a crossover at small $m$ between a regime dominated by the bulk with $M(m \to 0) = n$ and one dominated by the edge $M(m) \stackrel{n\gg 1}{=}O(\bar{w}_e^m)$.
-An identical formula can be obtained in the analogous long-time limit considering product of Wishart random matrices~(see Eq.(3.41) in~\cite{Akemann_2013}).
-This is a manifestation of universality expected at large times in monitored systems and more generally in product of random matrices~\cite{deluca2023universality}.
+An identical formula can be obtained in the analogous long-time limit considering the product of Wishart random matrices~(see Equation (3.41) in~\cite{Akemann_2013}).
+This is a manifestation of universality expected at large times in monitored systems and more generally in products of random matrices~\cite{deluca2023universality}.